-- Review and provide feedback on study protocols, especially section(s) pertaining to data collection and data management (i.e., patient treatment, supportive care, specimen submission, patient follow-up, etc.), ensuring that the database is designed to accurately capture the data required to meet the study aims.
+- Review and provide feedback on study protocols, especially section(s) pertaining to Patient Reported Outcome data collection and data management, ensuring that the database is designed to accurately capture the data required to meet the study aims.

-- Design the CRFs and data validations (i.e., edit checks) required for assigned COG studies in collaboration with the study team, ensuring consistency with the protocol, consent form documents, and compliance with internal standard operating procedures (SOPs).
+- Design the database/CRFs and data validations (i.e., edit checks) required for assigned COG studies in collaboration with study team, ensuring consistency with the protocol, consent form documents, and compliance with internal standard operating procedures (SOPs).

-- Create common data elements (CDEs) as needed to capture essential research data for the study, or identify appropriate CDEs from existing repositories, following established guidelines and procedures.
+- Create common data elements (CDEs) to capture essential research data for the study.

-- Circulate draft CRFs for review to study steam and lead CRF Review meeting calls presenting potential data collection and/or management issues.
+- Circulate draft database/CRFs for review by study steam, and lead review meeting calls presenting potential data collection and/or management issues.

-- Create an integrated study development and data management plan (DMP) in conjunction with study team members.
+- Create an integrated study development and data management plan (DMP) in conjunction with other study RCs and study team members.

-- Review protocol amendments to determine if changes to the CRFs or study DMP are necessary.
-Coordinate with the study team on amendment timelines and site communications.
+- Review protocol amendments to determine if changes to the database/CRFs and/or study DMP are necessary.
+Coordinate with study team on amendment timelines and site communications.

-- If necessary with protocol amendments, draft CRF changes and coordinate appropriate review and approvals, discussing updates with the study team, and implementing finalized changes in revised CRFs.
+- If necessary, with protocol amendments, draft database/CRF changes and coordinate appropriate review and approvals, discussing updates with study team, and implementing finalized changes in revised database/CRFs.

-- Maintain and monitor the conduct of existing trials, including managing patient enrollments/randomizations and opening, closing, or suspending studies, as required, according to established departmental SOPs and study DMPs.
+- Maintain and monitor the conduct of existing trials within REDCap, including managing patient enrollments/randomizations and opening, closing, or suspending studies, as required, according to established departmental SOPs and study DMPs.

-- Build custom data management reports based upon study committee requests and protocol requirements (i.e., utilize AQT, RDMS, Study Manager, etc.)
+- Build custom data reports based upon study committee requests and protocol requirements.

 - In collaboration with the study team and in line with COG policies and procedures, actively resolve data-related issues and queries that arise from the study site(s).